-What to Know About Surgery for Liver Cancer
+What to Know About Surgery and Other Procedures for Liver Cancer

 Removing the tumor is the only way to cure liver cancer.
 Taking the whole tumor out will give you the best chance of survival.
 However, it can be hard to remove the whole tumor, even if it has not spread beyond the liver.
 Surgery may not be an option for people with cirrhosis who do not have enough healthy liver tissue remaining.
 Surgery is not an option if the cancer has spread past the liver to other parts of the body.